-For information about the Miami Beach Historic Preservation Board including current issues and schedules: Click Here
+For information about the Miami Beach Historic Preservation Board including designation reports, agendas, and schedules: Click Here

 Back on November 9, 2012, a group of volunteers from Miami Design Preservation League met with members of the staff of the Miami Beach City Planning Department to discuss the alarming increase in the demolition of historic homes in the city.

 In past years, one or two older homes had been demolished per a year and usually none of great merit.
 By November of 2012, the city was granting two or three demolition requests for architecturally significant homes per month.
 This developing trend was shocking.
 The character of Miami Beach’s residential neighborhoods was eroding by the week.